GCTC-NTGC/gc-digital-talent/README.md

 The GC Digital Talent app is divided into multiple services, each treated as its own sub-project:

-- `/api`, the API service
+- `/api`, API service
-- `/apps`, (new) location for frontend applications
+- `/apps`, frontend applications
 - `/packages`, npm packages used within `/apps`
 - `/apps/e2e`, e2e testing with [`Cypress`](/apps/e2e/cypress/README.md)
-- `/tc-report`, containing static content generated with Jekyll, mostly the Talent Cloud report.
-This used to be maintained in a [separate repo](https://github.com/GCTC-NTGC/tc-report), but now the entire project has been imported into this repo.
-See [`/tc-report/README.md`](/tc-report/README.md) for instructions on how to run Jekyll and re-generate the site content.
+- `/tc-report`, static content, mostly the Talent Cloud report, generated with [`Jekyll`](/tc-report/README.md)
 - `/infrastructure`, support files for the docker infrastructure to run the project
-  - this includes a mock oauth2 server (only used for local development envs)
+  - this includes a mock oauth2 server (only used for local development environments)
 - `/maintenance`, additional scripts which run inside the docker containers for setup and updates

 The api and frontend projects are both designed to run in separate containers.
 However, they can also be run on a single server with requests routed carefully between them.
 This is currently how the docker infrastructure works.